 I often am told by other parents that all their children eat is a variation of spaghetti, pizza, chicken nuggets, hot chips and sausages.
-So I feel I’m pretty blessed that my children will eat most things – meaning we are able to eat one family meal and eat out at restaurants.
+So I feel I’m pretty blessed that my children will eat most things – meaning we are able to eat one family meal.

 This post isn’t about me gloating that my children will eat all the winter greens that we purchase from the farmers market – but more trying to offer some ways that winter greens might be more palatable to your child/ren.